ng-Classic/ng-classic/aio/content/guide/dependency-injection-providers.md

 When the transpiler changes TypeScript to JavaScript, the interface disappears because JavaScript doesn't have interfaces.

-Because there is no interface for Angular Classicto find at runtime, the interface cannot be a token, nor can you inject it.
+Because there is no interface for Angular Classic to find at runtime, the interface cannot be a token, nor can you inject it.

 <code-example path="dependency-injection/src/app/providers.component.ts" region="providers-9-interface"></code-example>